 If you do not find yourself moving in the right direction 3 months from now, chances are you would have gone totally astray in 3 years.

 At all times, know your destination and make sure you are on the right track.
 Every time you find yourself deviating from the target, make a course correction.
+You can also consider seeking help from an online coach because a professional can offer fresh insight and guide you in the right direction.

 If you don’t know where you are going, you might wind up someplace else.Yogi Berra